Cinecolor: Mainstream success

 Cinecolor enjoyed a popular vogue in the mid- to late 1940s.
 Cinecolor's erstwhile principal investor, William Loss, was now the company's vice president and general manager, and he promoted Cinecolor to Hollywood producers.
 The first and only producer to adopt an all-Cinecolor policy was pioneer comedy producer Hal Roach, who reopened his studio after the war and henceforth made all of his theatrical featurettes in Cinecolor.
 Roach's erstwhile distributor, MGM, also experimented with a Cinecolor feature, Gallant Bess (1947).

 Technicolor, Inc. was struggling in the late 1940s, faced with anti-trust charges from the United States Department of Justice as well as labor unrest as the backlog of work piled up.
-When delays at the Technicolor plant affected the Warner Bros. release schedule, the studio began using Cinecolor for its popular animated cartoons in 1947, as a short-term solution.
+When delays at the Technicolor plant affected the Warner Bros.
+Cartoons release schedule, the studio began using Cinecolor for its popular animated cartoons in 1947, as a short-term solution.

 Other short-subject productions went the same route: many of Famous Studios' late-1940s Popeye the Sailor cartoons; Columbia's Phantasies of 1947-1949, and Paramount's Popular Science series of live-action shorts.
 Later prints of the Popular Science reels were made by Consolidated Film Industries using its two-color Magnacolor process.
 In 1946 Consolidated's movie-studio subsidiary, Republic Pictures, introduced its own two-color process, Trucolor, which used a dye-coupler already built into the film base, rather than the application of chemical toner.

 The Warner-Pathé newsreel made headlines in the trade when it introduced Cinecolor in its first January issue of 1948.
 Both the Tournament of Roses parade and the Rose Bowl football game were photographed in Cinecolor.
 This same footage was featured in the new Warner-Pathé Canadian News, making its screen debut on Jan.
 9, 1948.

 With Roach, MGM, and Warner going ahead with Cinecolor, other studios followed suit: Columbia (The Gallant Blade, 1948) and Eagle-Lion (Northwest Stampede, 1948, and its Red Ryder westerns, 1949).
 Most features made in Cinecolor were outdoor adventures and westerns, because the main color palette in those films consisted of blues, browns, and reds, and so the system's limitations were less apparent.